강의

 • Installing Oracle Database 11g XE on Rocky Linux 9

-• Oracle and Tomcat installation automation script provided → Simplifying repetitive deployments
+• Provision of Oracle and Tomcat installation automation scripts → Simplification of repetitive setups

 Through this section, students will

-experience the overall structure of how JSP web applications + Tomcat + Oracle DB work organically together and clearly understand from a practical perspective what role permissions play in this process.
+experience the overall structure in which JSP web applications + Tomcat + Oracle DB operate organically, and gain a clear understanding of the role permissions play based on practical industry standards.

-This is a core section that goes beyond simple permission learning and enables you to interpret permissions from the perspective of service operations, security, and infrastructure engineering as a whole.
+This is a core section that goes beyond simple permission learning to equip you with the ability to interpret permissions from the overall perspective of service operations, security, and infrastructure engineering.

 Section 7.
-Schedule Daemon Service and Permissions (Cron)
+Schedule Daemon Services and Permissions (Cron)

-We will also practice rsync-based backup automation, which is frequently used in server operations, and directly verify under what permission conditions automated tasks succeed or fail in actual service environments.
+We will also practice rsync-based backup automation, a common task in server operation, to directly verify which permission conditions lead to the success or failure of automated tasks in a real service environment.

-In particular, we will analyze the relationship between user Cron and SetUID permissions, as well as permission rights.
+In particular, we analyze the relationship between user Cron and SetUID privileges, as well as permission rights.

-In this process, we will also explain in detail the creation method of the /var/spool/cron/username file and the security implications of that file's permissions.
+During this process, we also explain in detail how the /var/spool/cron/username file is created and the security implications of its permissions.

 Learning Content

-• Setting up vim environment for DNS configuration
+• Configuring the vim environment for DNS setup

 • Deploy the written script to a remote server to execute installation/deletion

-This section is designed not just for simple DNS setup, but to completely understand DNS operations and permission models from a Linux permissions perspective.
-By understanding not only how DNS services work but also the mechanisms by which permission errors lead to actual service failures, it greatly helps in grasping Linux permissions from an overall service operations perspective.
+thoughtful This section is a course designed to go beyond simple DNS setup and help you fully understand DNS operations and permission models from the perspective of Linux permissions.
+By understanding not only the operating principles of DNS services but also the mechanisms by which permission errors lead to actual service failures, it will be of great help in grasping Linux permissions from the overall perspective of service operations.

-Practical outcomes you can achieve through the course
+Practical outcomes you can achieve through this course

 By taking this course, you will acquire the following practical skills.